anitta-antony-92/data-portfolio-projects/la-crime-analysis/README.md

 ---

 ## 📌 Project Overview
 This project analyzes crime trends in Los Angeles using publicly available crime data.
-The primary objective is to demonstrate expertise in **data engineering, analytics, visualization, and predictive modeling**.
+The primary objective is to demonstrate expertise in **data engineering, analytics, visualization, and model training**.
 The analysis provides insights into crime distribution across time and location, helping identify high-risk areas and trends.

 ### **Key Features:**
 - **Data Collection & Preprocessing**: Extract, clean, and transform raw crime data.
 - **Database Integration**: Store and query processed data efficiently.
 - **Exploratory Data Analysis (EDA)**: Identify patterns, trends, and correlations.
-- **Machine Learning Model**: Predict crime occurrences based on historical data.
+- **Machine Learning Model**: Attempting Machine Learning for the first time.
 - **Visualization & Reporting**: Generate interactive dashboards using **Tableau**.

-This project is part of my **data portfolio**, aimed at demonstrating end-to-end data analysis and predictive modeling workflows.
+This project is part of my **data portfolio**, aimed at demonstrating end-to-end data analysis and  modeling workflows.

 ---